Brazil central bank sees unlikelihood of rate cuts exceeding 50 bps in the future

-BRASILIA, Aug 8 (Reuters) - Brazil's central bank signaled on Tuesday there is low probability of an additional intensification in the pace of its rate cuts, after it embarked on an easing cycle with a first 50 basis point reduction.
+BRASILIA, Aug 8 (Reuters) - Brazil's central bank signaled on Tuesday there is low probability of an additional intensification in the pace of its rate cuts, and underscored its strong dedication to steering inflation towards the official targets within still contractionary monetary policy.

-In the minutes of the meeting held between August 2-3, when the rate-setting committee known as Copom lowered the benchmark interest rate to 13.25%, the central bank stressed that largers cuts would "require substantial positive surprises that would raise even further the confidence in the prospective disinflationary dynamics."
+After it embarked on an easing cycle with a first 50 basis point reduction, the bank stressed in the minutes of the meeting held between August 1-2 that larger cuts would "require substantial positive surprises that would raise even further the confidence in the prospective disinflationary dynamics."

+The rate-setting committee known as Copom lowered the benchmark interest rate to 13.25% last week and revealed that its members were in unanimous agreement regarding the anticipation of future 50 basis point cuts in the cycle.

+This perspective, the minutes showed, arises from the assessment that this pace aligns with the reanchoring of inflation expectations and the disinflationary dynamics.

 (Reporting by Marcela Ayres; Editing by Steven Grattan)